 Top 10 essential questions to ask a wedding photographer!

-- 9. Do you recommend us having a second photographer at our wedding?
+- Would you recommend a second photographer at our wedding?

 This is the best question to ask any wedding photographer.
 You may not even know what style of photography you are looking for yet, and that’s ok.
 The answer to this question will give you a perfect understanding of what kind of photography you’ll end up with.
-Find out more about my relaxed & creative photographic style.
+Click the four tabs below to find out more about my relaxed & creative photographic style.

-2. How much do you charge for full day wedding photography?
+How much do you charge for a full day of wedding photography?